monhi/cpplogger/README.md

 cpplogger.LOGF("Log Fatal Mode.");
 ```

-By running following command some log files will be shown on the monitor.
+By running following command some log contents will be shown on the monitor.
 ```
 node index.js
 ```